 - Flora and Fauna of the National Park

-The landscape of this vast National Park mainly consists of red sand dunes, occasional trees, and scattered vegetation as well as the dry riverbeds of Auob and Nassob Rivers.
+The landscape of this vast National Park mainly consists of red sand dunes, occasional trees, and scattered vegetation as well as the dry riverbeds of the Auob and Nassob Rivers.
 These Rivers are believed to flow only once in a Century but waters also flow underneath thus providing life for camel thorn trees and green grasses thriving within the riverbeds.

-Kgalagadi Transfrontier National Park is endowed with rich and varied wildlife species including migratory herds of large herbivores and mammalian predators such as the blue wildebeests, South African lions, Elands, Red hartebeests, brown hyenas, Cheetahs, Springbok, leopards and spotted hyenas among others.
+Kgalagadi Transfrontier National Park is endowed with rich and varied wildlife species including migratory herds of large herbivores and mammalian predators such as the blue wildebeests, South African lions, Elands, Red hartebeests, brown hyenas, Cheetahs, Springbok, leopards, and spotted hyenas among others.
 The majority of the animals gather within the dry river beds and water holes.
 Not only that, this Southern Africa National Park is a haven for more than 200 species of birds such as the secretary bird, vultures, buzzards, eagles, and many others.

 - Activities within Kgalagadi Transfrontier National Park

 Some of the interesting activities to be enjoyed by tourists who visit this National park include swimming, game drives, bird watching through some of the fantastic birding and scenic trails, nature walks, and hiking.